microsoft/FluidFramework/packages/test/test-service-load/README.md

 ## Architecture

 The following picture shows how the clients / containers are set up.
-The dashed line indicate collaboration happening between data stores.
+The dashed line indicate collaboration happening between clients.
 ![Architecture](./gcStressTestArchitecture.png)

 There are n clients that are running in parallel.
 Each client starts by loading a root data store and running it and it has the following objects: